afbc04/spendsheets/requirements/use-cases/category/delete-category.md

 1. User initiates the delete category process.
 2. User selects the category
 3. System removes the category
-4. Every entry that has this category will have no category

-### Exception (3) [Category is parent category of at least 1 sub category]
+### Exception (3) [Category has at least 1 finished entry]

 3.1.
-System informs action could not be performed because there is at least 1 sub category related to the current category
+System informs action could not be performed because there is at least 1 finished entry related to the current category